Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Evaluation

 We evaluate (non-)causal multi-head attention (MHA) across sequence lengths $L\in[1024, 16384]$ with batch size $4$ and head dimension $128$.
 As shown in Fig.~\ref{fig:fmha}, \Name is compared against strong reference implementations, including handwritten FlashAttention-3 (FA3)\cite{shah2024fa3} built on \CUTLASS, as well as Triton, TileLang, and ThunderKittens.

 For FP16, \Name\ attains up to 96\% of FA3 throughput and delivers a consistent 1.21$\times$ speedup over Triton.
 This gap largely stems from the Triton baseline being effectively a FlashAttention-2 style implementation~\cite{dao2023fa2}, which does not fully exploit Hopper warp specialized producer and consumer pipelines, in particular TMA driven global to shared transfers overlapped with WGMMA on Tensor Cores.
 At short sequences, the advantage of warp specialization is muted because prologue, epilogue, and barrier costs are not yet amortized.
-As $L$ grows to at least 4K, memory traffic and synchronization become dominant; in this regime \Name outperforms TileLang and ThunderKittens by up to 1.13$\times$ and 1.23$\times$, respectively, indicating more effective overlap between data movement and compute.
+As $L$ grows to at least 4K, memory traffic and synchronization become dominant; in this regime \Name outperforms TileLang and ThunderKittens by up to 1.10$\times$ and 1.23$\times$, respectively, indicating more effective overlap between data movement and compute.
 Although causal MHA reduces effective Tensor Core utilization due to mask induced control and data hazards, \Name sustains strong performance at long sequences and reaches its peak at $L=16$K.

-For FP8, the benefits of automatic warp specialization are even more pronounced at large $L$. \Name reaches up to 89\% of FA3 and achieves 1.11$\times$ speedup over Triton.
-TileLang and ThunderKittens failed to execute our FP8 attention configurations, suggesting that their kernels are tuned primarily for FP16 and lack the layout management and pipeline scheduling needed to handle FP8 WGMMA paths robustly.
+For FP8, the benefits of automatic warp specialization are even more pronounced at large $L$. \Name reaches up to 89\% of FA3 and delivers 1.11$\times$ and 1.48$\times$ speedup over Triton and TileLang.
+ThunderKittens fails to run our FP8 attention configurations, indicating that its kernels are primarily tuned for FP16 and lack the layout management and pipeline scheduling needed for efficient FP8 execution.

 Overall, the results support two conclusions.
 First, \aref provides a principled abstraction that converts generic kernels without asynchronous semantics into dataflow pipelines: by treating tiles as references with explicit \aget and \aput phases, \Name overlaps TMA transfers, shared-memory materialization, and WGMMA while maintaining warp-group occupancy and steady MMA throughput.
 Second, these gains hold across precision from FP16 to FP8 and semantics from noncausal to causal, showing that \Name automatic warp specialization policies generalize well.